Tramadol/acetaminophen (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, kidney disease, breathing problems, depression, or mental illness.
-Tell your doctor if you have a history of head injury or seizures, or if you have been addicted to drugs or alcohol.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, breathing problems, depression, mental health problems, or a history of head injury or seizures, or you have been addicted to drugs or alcohol.

 - This medicine may cause the following problems: